Chenyt-Dev/coding/AAA_No_Categories.md

 * Similar to 15 but just need to maintain a closest value.
 * Can use Math.abs but I used 2 values(for + and -) which is redundent.

+### 17. Letter Combinations of a Phone Number
+* Can use recursive function or fifo queue.